 While CBD is being studied as a treatment for a wide range of conditions, including Parkinson’s disease, schizophrenia, diabetes, multiple sclerosis and anxiety, research supporting the drug’s benefits is still limited.

-What is that difference between hemp seed oil and CBD oil?
+What is the difference between hemp seed oil and CBD oil?

 Hemp seed oil and CBD oil are very different products.
 Processed from the seeds of the Cannabis sativa plant, hemp seed oil does not contain CBD, but has nutrients, fatty acids, and healthy components.
 Hemp can contain no more than 0.3% of tetrahydrocannabinol (THC) by dry weight.
 People will not get high when using hemp seed oil, as it contains no THC and little to no CBD.
 Hemp seed oil could have CBD but you need to check the Certificate of Analysis to really know what you are getting.